 A descriptive data analysis describes data from the past and provides an answer to the question "What happened?".

 To uncover causes and correlations, you need to compare historical data.
-Here can be a diagnostic data analysis the question "Why did something happen?" answer
+Here can be a diagnostic data analysis answer the question "Why did something happen?".

-Do you want to answer the question "What will happen?" answer, a predictive data analysis predict future trends using machine learning and artificial intelligence.
+If you want to answer the question "What will happen?", a predictive data analysis predict future trends using machine learning and artificial intelligence.

 Present results in a comprehensible and target group-oriented manner